keboola/connection-docs/components/data-apps/oidc/microsoft-entra-id/index.md

 * TOC
 {:toc}

+This document will guide you through the steps needed to set up the OpenID Connect (OIDC) protocol for Keboola data apps, specifically for use on Microsoft Entra ID.

 ## Step 1: Create a New OAuth 2.0 Client ID
 Follow these steps to create a new OAuth 2.0 client ID in Microsoft Entra ID: